Deepak Badarinath, University of Oxford

 George is from Dorset and received his MSci in Mathematics from Imperial College London in 2022, where his dissertation was on statistical tests to detect the number of clusters present in the data.
 During his study at Imperial, he enjoyed working on theory with clear practical applications.
 At the StatML George hopes to deepen his understanding of Bayesian statistics and machine learning methods.
 His DPhil project involves developing Bayesian statistical machine learning methods to build prognostic models for Multiple Sclerosis.
 In his spare time George enjoys running, watching and playing tennis and football.

 Hetvi Jethwani, Imperial College London

 Hetvi studied Mathematics and Computing at Indian Institute of Technology, Delhi and graduated in 2022.
 Hetvi became interested in statistics and machine learning through intensive coursework and exploring a variety of problems that included work on evolvability, multidimensional dataset summarization, and reinforcement learning.
-Within the StatML CDT, one of Hetvi’ s broad focus areas is to learn how to use statistics to enhance our understanding of biological systems.
+Within StatML, one of Hetvi’ s broad focus areas is to learn how to use statistics to enhance our understanding of biological systems.
 Outside studies, Hetvi likes to organize with Queer in AI, to make or geek out about art, to quiz and to travel.

 Brendan Martin, Imperial College London